Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 so tired we pulled up next to shore to take a break.
 Since we have a BWCA permit, we decided to not fight the wind and to camp on the US side.

+We leapfrogged a group of seven that were traveling in aluminum canoes.
+(We later learned they are scouts.)
+Because of the differences between canoes and our better technique, we moved much faster on the water than they did.
+But even the woman that needed help getting her pack on moved faster on the trail than I.

 The wind made is somewhat difficult to set up the tent, but with that done, we have &ldquo;cocktail a few minutes&rdquo;&mdash;El Jimador with lime and salt, and snacks.
 We miss Jim and reminisce about our 2002 trip with him and Royce's